UWPCE-PythonCert/PythonCertDevel/source/modules/Strings.rst

 You can see how this can be a very powerful and quick way to get things done.

-f-string use
+F-string Use
 ------------

-F-strings are a very new Python feature.
-They will cause a syntax error in any Python version older than 3.6 -- and 3.6 was first released on December 23, 2016 -- less than a year from this writing.
+F-strings are a fairly new Python feature.
+They will cause a syntax error in any Python version older than 3.6 -- 3.6 was first released on December 23, 2016 -- only a couple years from this writing.

 So there is not much out there in the wild, and I have yet to see it in production code.

-They are not currently used in any of the examples in this course.
+They are not currently used in many of the examples in this course.

 Nevertheless, they are a nifty feature that could be very useful, so feel free to use them where it makes you code cleaner and clearer.